HimesGroup/taffeta/README.md

 * Annotation files should be available: reference genome fasta, gtf, refFlat, and index files.
 We use ERCC spike-ins, so our reference files include ERCC mix transcripts.
 * For adapter trimming, we include Ilumina and Nextflex sequences as used in the PCPGM lab.
 * The Python scripts make use of modules that include subprocess, os, argparse, sys.
 * To create reports, R and various libraries should be available, including DT, gplots, ggplot2, reshape2, cummeRbund, rmarkdown, RColorBrewer, plyr, dplyr, lattice, ginefilter, biomaRt.
-If following the workflow for transcript-based resutls, R package sleuth should be available.
 Additionally, pandoc version 1.12.3 or higher should be available.
+If following the workflow for transcript-based results, R package sleuth should be available.

 ### workflow